 Hi, my name is Inma, I’m a Nutrition and Health Coach, a fermenter and a confessed minimalist.
 I was born in Spain, bred in London and pretty much reborn in New Zealand where I live now with my partner Paul and our son Kai.
-I love cooking, music and photography, mostly in that order.
 I spend most of my days with my head buried in recipes and books about gut health and food science.
-When I’m not geeking away at the library, I’m looking after my ferments which I consider part of our family.
+When I’m not geeking away at the library, I’m looking after my ferments which I consider part of our family – a very big extended family.
 I believe in the importance of simplifying our lives and eating minimally processed foods to be in good physical and mental shape.
 I also believe education is an essential part of the process – information and awareness are key steps to making healthy decisions.

-After years of struggle, I managed to turn that irritating long term illness around.
-I felt so empowered by the whole process and what I achieved, I immediately knew I wanted to help others that were in the same situation make a change and that’s how Best Kept Health was created – A project that was born out of frustration and turned into determination to help others transform their lives into something they love living.
+I felt so empowered by the whole process and transformation, I immediately knew I wanted to help others that were in the same situation make a change and that’s how Best Kept Health was created – A project that was born out of frustration and turned into determination to help others transform their lives into something they love living.
 A life full of good food, good bacteria and positive changes.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.